baehyunsol/SOL_doc/control_flow.md

 # you might wonder what '^' and '+=' do.
 Read function.md file. #
 ```
 Do you see that `do_something()` is called twice with same arguments?
-It's totally unnecessary since its a pure function.
+It's totally unnecessary since it's a pure function.

 There are two ways to avoid such redundancy.